Trying to Prevent Lateral Movement on a Budget?

 As I mentioned earlier in the post, Lateral Movement and the plethora of ways it’s made possible is a complex subject.
 Education on these attack vectors, prioritization of risk, and bandwidth constraints will ultimately dictate what you do next or about this or any subject.
 But, to make it just a little easier on you, we’re happy to lend a helping hand.

-If you want to see whether or not you’re facing these risks and to what extent, our free Security Best Practices Assessment will do just that.
+If you want to see whether or not you’re facing these risks and to what extent, our free Credential and Data Security Assessment will do just that.

 Alternatively, we’d be happy to do it for you and produce a polished, informative Executive Summary for you to deliver your organization’s leadership team to articulate your risk and some highly effective measures that can be taken to reduce that risk.
 Contact Us today and we’ll get the ball rolling quickly.